Image of Cardiac wave background

 Image of Registry location illo

-The NEAR registry works to consolidate data from all available sources to facility a single source of AED locations for emergency use.
+The NEAR registry consolidates data from all available sources to create a single, trusted source of resource locations for emergency use.

-These sources include AED manufacturers and distributors, program management companies, governmental entities, school districts, airports, and organizations with large numbers of AEDs.
-Many communities also collect locations in partnership with local businesses and AED owners.
+These sources include manufacturers and distributors, program management companies, governmental entities, school districts, airports, and partner organizations and NGOs.
+Many communities also collect locations in partnership with local businesses and places of assembly.

-A variety of APIs are available to automate AED location sharing in addition browser-based registry building tools and mobile apps from PulsePoint.
+A variety of APIs are available to automate resource location sharing, along with browser-based registry building tools and mobile apps from PulsePoint.

 Who administers the NEAR registry?